rails/rails/guides/source/action_view_overview.md

 ### Layouts

 Layouts can be used to render a common view template around the results of Rails controller actions.
-Typically, every Rails application has a couple of overall layouts that most pages are rendered within.
-For example, a site might have a layout for a logged in user, and a layout for the marketing or sales side of the site.
+Typically, a Rails application will have a couple of layouts that pages will be rendered within.
+For example, a site might have one layout for a logged in user and another for the marketing or sales side of the site.
 The logged in user layout might include top-level navigation that should be present across many controller actions.
-The sales layout for a SaaS app might include top-level navigation for things like "Pricing" and "Contact Us."
+The sales layout for a SaaS app might include top-level navigation for things like "Pricing" and "Contact Us" pages.
 You would expect each layout to have a different look and feel.
-You can read more details about Layouts in the [Layouts and Rendering in Rails](layouts_and_rendering.html) guide.
+You can read about layouts in more detail in the [Layouts and Rendering in Rails](layouts_and_rendering.html) guide.

 Partial Layouts
 ---------------

 Partials can have their own layouts applied to them.
-These layouts are different than the ones that are specified globally for the entire action, but they work in a similar fashion.
+These layouts are different from those applied to a controller action, but they work in a similar fashion.

-Let's say we're displaying an article on a page, that should be wrapped in a `div` for display purposes.
-First, we'll create a new `Article`:
+Let's say we're displaying an article on a page which should be wrapped in a `div` for display purposes.
+Firstly, we'll create a new `Article`:

 ```ruby
 Article.create(body: 'Partial Layouts are cool!')